IuCC123/alpine-terminal-bot/README.md

 - Run `node .` and wait until the bot's core has been setup, then do `,rebuild`, after that do `,run <command>` and the bot should reply with the output given.

 Feel free to use/modify this bot however you want, you can always help me out by making pull requests, good luck!
+Need help?
+Be sure to reach out to me on Discord!
+Discord tag: `iucc.`

 MIT License (free to use for everyone) - Read more here: https://en.wikipedia.org/wiki/MIT_License